-Unclean water supplies and poor sanitation are still amongst the biggest threats to many peoples’ health in developing regions.
-With up to 950 million people worldwide still practicing open defecation and up to 2.5 billion people living without adequate sanitation, vast improvements are yet to be made.
+Unclean water supplies and poor sanitation are still among the biggest threats to many people’s health in developing regions.
+With up to 950 million people worldwide still practising open defecation and up to 2.5 billion people living without adequate sanitation, vast improvements are yet to be made.

-In India, 80% of disease in rural areas can be traced back to contaminated water and poor sanitation.
+In India, 80% of diseases in rural areas can be traced back to contaminated water and poor sanitation.
 The government has responded by promising to provide 60 million homes with sanitary toilets by 2019.
-However, past attempts to improve sanitation in affected areas, has taught us that simply providing people with sanitary facilities (such as toilets) is not effective in changing deeply ingrained practices (such as open defecation).
+However, past attempts to improve sanitation in affected areas have taught us that simply providing people with sanitary facilities (such as toilets) is not effective in changing deeply ingrained practices (such as open defecation).

 - Install water tanks and pumps that provide clean water to families